amainooti/challenge-05/README.md

 ## Usage

 - Upload a Markdown file by sending a POST request to `/upload`.
-- Check the grammar of a Markdown file by sending a POST request to `/check-grammar/:fileName`.
+- Check the grammar of a Markdown file by sending a GET request to `/check-grammar/:fileName`.
-- Parse the uploaded Markdown file into HTML format.
+- Parse the uploaded Markdown file into HTML format `/parse-markdown/:fileName`.

 ## API Endpoints